erroronline1/customersurvey/readme.md

 a previous version had a backend to add or change questions, timings and other environment variables, but i decided to omit these because i did not change any of these within the timespan of three years anyway.

-there are some legacy remainders within this project. the earlier version had html, js and php all mixed up. database-column-names are based on the previous setup though. don't mind that. so this is by all means not an all purpose solution, more an accomodation to actual needs as well as one of my first attempts to gain best practices and wisely separate the functional groups into frontend, functional js and database api with clearly structures responses instead of returning evaluation js-commands parsing html with a lot of escaped quotes.
+there are some legacy remainders within this project. the earlier version had html, js and php all mixed up. database-column-names are based on the previous setup though. don't mind that. so this is by all means not an all purpose solution, more an accomodation to actual needs as well as one of my first attempts to gain best practices and wisely separate the functional groups into frontend, functional js and database api with clearly structured responses instead of returning evaluation js-commands parsing html with a lot of escaped quotes.

 questions are set up directly in the index.html-file and absolutely depending on the database-structure. so if you want to adapt this please make it properly.